 Forecast this way each week over the next few months.
 Estimate as best you can, and adjust the forecast frequently based on new developments.

-What weekly cash-flow forecasts look like
+What dynamic cash-flow forecasts look like

 Weekly cash-flow forecasts could start with a spreadsheet in which you start with your beginning cash and then project your expected cash inflow and your expected cash outflow.
 Put simply: cash inflow, which might include borrowing, is cash that’s coming into your church.
 And then cash outflow, including debt service—is whatever cash is going out for whatever purpose.
 And then, of course, the difference between your expected inflow and your expected outflow is your expected net cash flow.
 Add your beginning cash to your expected net cash flow; this would be your expected ending cash.